ag88/embtomcatwebdav/src/site/mark-pre/README.md

   - scan the QR Code with your mobile phone and connect to upload servlet !
   - Added a 'setup wizard' that helps to configure embtomcatwebdav and get it up and running easily
   - Gui configuration panels for the various server configuration
-  - it now uses a standard configuration file so that you can simply launch it and start uploading / downloading
+  - it now uses a default configuration file so that you can simply launch it and start uploading / downloading

 Note that the above are cumulative updates, the latest version e.g. v${project.version} contains all